Peymankor/practicalSDA/README.md

 As we can see, the alternative 3 has highest expected value, as it take advantage of learning and flexibility embedded into sequential decision making.

 ![Cover Image](img/dt.png)

+**2) Least Square Monte Carlo for Option Pricing [Link to Codes](https://colab.research.google.com/drive/1ZQhff_7Qo4rSqvIZOYhZzkZBu_x21rQt?usp=sharing)**

+This code will implement the Least-Squares Monte Carlo for valuing American Option.

+The code will replicate the Table1 of the [Longstaff and Schwartz (2001)](https://people.math.ethz.ch/~hjfurrer/teaching/LongstaffSchwartzAmericanOptionsLeastSquareMonteCarlo.pdf) where the underlying price is GBM model.